Arp-G/learning-rust/IMP.md

 Ref<T> and RefMut<T> are just a wrapper type for a immutably and mutably borrowed value from a RefCell<T> respectively.

 Both types implement Deref, so we can treat them like regular references.
+(Often we can directly call methods on `Ref` or `RefMut` and Rust automatically derefences and calls the methods on the underlying value which
+`Ref` or `RefMut` holds)

 The RefCell<T> keeps track of how many Ref<T> and RefMut<T> smart pointers are currently active.